FreshAlacrity/front-tracker/README.md

 - Have one button for sign in/sign out and change the button text
   - Add the token as a GitHub secret and let people sign in with one password for editing and one password for viewing private info?

-- [ ] upload to GitHub site as /front/
-  - [ ] prompt for token instead of storing that in a file

 - add more toggle settings:
   - [ ] show/hide last names
   - [ ] show/hide callsigns